kaochenlong/eddie-vim/README.md

 My own Vim configurations and modules which I used. and <a href="http://blog.eddie.com.tw/2012/03/06/my-vimrc/" target="_blank">Here</a> is my current screenshot of vim.

-Primary and Vim relative settings are in `plugin/settings/Vimrc.vim`, and isolate other plugins' in `plugin/settings` directory.
+Primary Vim relative settings are in `plugin/settings/Vimrc.vim` file, and isolate other plugins' settings in `plugin/settings` directory.

 ## Usage

 ### Install:

 1. BACKUP your `.vim` directory and `.vimrc` first.

 2. `cd ~` to change directory to your home directory.